 Neisseria meningities is a bacterium that causes meningitis and other serious infections.
 The six subtypes of these bacteria are responsible for most meningococcal disease worldwide.
 As you know, Meningitis vaccination has been mandated for college dormitory residents for some time, however, the available FDA approved vaccine had only 4 strains (A, C, Y and W-135).
 The recent outbreaks and deaths have been caused by Meningitis B. The FDA has recently fast tracked approval of two Meningitis B vaccines: Bexsero, a 2 dose which can be completed in only 28 days and Trumemba a 3 dose series (Day 0, 2 months, and 6 months).

 We are pleased to inform you that the student health insurance plan for the 2016-2017 academic year is being underwritten by United Healthcare Insurance Company.
-A brief overview of the plan benefits offered by United Healthcare Insurance Company will be available shortly.
+Here is a brief overview of the plan benefits offered by United Healthcare Insurance Company.

-*Please Note: Online enrollment and additional information regarding the Loyola-sponsored Student Health Insurance Plan for the 2016-2017 term will be available in early June and can be found on www.firststudent.com.
+Online enrollment and additional information regarding the Loyola-sponsored Student Health Insurance Plan for the 2016-2017 term can be found on www.firststudent.com.